fradaaa/instagram-clone-typescript/README.md

 ## Features

-The project has the folowing features:
+The project has the following features:

 - Auth system
 - Upload images